 Here’s a better way:

 “Hi, Difficult Vendor.
 Hope you are having an excellent day!
 I trust that you have had time to open and review my master wedding day timeline.
 If I don’t hear from you by end of the day today, I will assume that you have no notes for me.
 I look forward to working with you next Saturday!
 Best, Wedding Planner”

 Can you FEEL the difference?
 Take control of the situation with your language – be declarative, clear, concise, and always end with what you need from them – with a deadline.

 This is not always possible, I know.
 But if things get really bad, the true mark of a pro is having a Plan B in your back pocket.
-If you have to call in your A Team at the last minute, you will have paid for your services and your clients peace of mind ten times over.
+If you have to call in your A-Team at the last minute, you will have paid for your services and your client’s peace of mind ten times over.
 Work your relationships, and have a solid Plan B. Your reputation could be on the line with a difficult vendor.

 Short of adding a clause to your contract that ensures you always work with your preferred vendor team, you will have to work with a difficult vendor now and again.
 Hopefully, armed with these tips, you and your event will get through it unscathed.

 What are some of your best tips when dealing with a difficult vendor?
 Let me hear from you in the comments.

 This is a guest post by Renée Dalo.
 Renee is the CEO and Lead Planner of Moxie Bright Events, a boutique wedding planning firm in Los Angeles, CA. Renée is also a Leader for The Rising Tide Society (Los Angeles- East) and a strong believer in “community over competition”.
 She can’t say no to anything Kate Spade, a weekend getaway, or a well-made bellini.
 You can find Renée on Instagram at @moxiebrightevents and on FB in her group The Moxie Collective, exclusively for Planners with 2+ years in business.
 Join us!